park-jsdev/fastMRI/fastmri_examples/unet/README.md

 [fastMRI: An Open Dataset and Benchmarks for Accelerated MRI ({J. Zbontar*, F. Knoll*, A. Sriram*} et al., 2018)](https://arxiv.org/abs/1811.08839)

+as well as the improvements to the baseline for Georgia Tech's CS 7643 Deep Learning, group project.

 The following files

 - `unet_knee_sc_leaderboard_20201111.py`